LeapBeyond/terraform-tutorials/README.md

-# terraform-tutorials
+# Terraform Tutorials

-A set of tutorial and example materials for Terraform.
+This repository has a set of tutorials and example materials for Terraform.

+They are availble at [https://github.com/LeapBeyond/terraform-tutorials/wiki](https://github.com/LeapBeyond/terraform-tutorials/wiki).

 ## License
 Copyright 2018 Leap Beyond Analytics